 Your child might use one device, or a combination of devices.
 Using a combination might give your child more opportunities to hear sounds because each device does a slightly different job.
 Your child might also use these devices in combination with spoken language and sign language.

-If your child has a confirmed diagnosis of hearing impairment, your child might be able to get support under the National Disability Insurance Scheme (NDIS).
+If your child has a confirmed diagnosis of permanent hearing loss, your child might be able to get support under the National Disability Insurance Scheme (NDIS).
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like hearing aids.

 Looking after yourself and your family

 Although it’s easy to get caught up in looking after your child, it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+If you take care of yourself, you’ll be better able to care for your child.

 Talking to other parents can be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.

-If you have other children, these siblings of children with disability need to feel that they’re just as important to you – that you care about them and what they’re going through.
-It’s important to talk with them, spend time with them, and find the right support for them too.
+If you have other children, they might have a range of feelings about having a sibling with disability.
+They need to feel that they’re just as important to you as your child with disability – that you care about them and what they’re going through.
+It’s important to talk with your other children, spend time with them, and find the right sibling support for them.